Our Corporate Social Responsibility activities deliver changes that are important to our people and to our community.

 Our workplace programme is focused on workplace, development, employee wellbeing and diversity and inclusion.
 Our activities in this area are focused on:

 - Employee wellbeing - As part of our workplace programme, we have a number of initiatives designed to safeguard the physical and mental health and wellbeing of employees.
-These include onsite yoga and pilates classes, running clubs, vaccinations, stress management seminars, fresh fruit throughout the office and subsidized fresh SiSu juices in our cafeteria.
-We are continually investing in our building, IT and process infrastructure to create comfortable working environments and become more efficient in how we work.
+These include onsite yoga and pilates classes, running clubs, vaccinations, nutrition and wellness coach,fruit throughout the office and free SiSu juices in our cafeteria.
+We are continually investing in our building, IT and process infrastructure to create comfortable working environments and greater efficiencies in terms of how we work.

 - Employee development - We actively upskill, develop and promote our employees.
 Our HR and Knowledge Management teams deliver an annual schedule of training and development opportunities to support legal and business support employees in reaching their professional potential.